PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 We want to find ACPI tables, so we are interested in the **EFI_ACPI_20_TABLE_GUID** value!

-The doc shows the value as `{0x8868e871,0xe4f1,0x11d3,\`
+The doc shows the value as `{0x8868e871,0xe4f1,0x11d3,`\
     `{0xbc,0x22,0x00,0x80,0xc7,0x3c,0x88,0x81}}`

-In reality, the structure uses a mix of Little and Big Endian for its different parts.
+Confusingly, the structure uses a mix of Little and Big Endian for its different parts.
 If we want to pattern match, we need to normalize the different endianness of this string.

 The three parts before the slash are little endian and everything after the slash is big endian, leading to: